mailgun/documentation/source/api-campaigns.rst

 Campaign events include clicks, opens, unsubscribes, bounces and complaints for all receipients of the messages along with their region, country, etc.

-The Campaign Events API allows you to retreive the raw list of all message events for a given campaign to generate custom reports.
+The Campaign Events API allows you to retrieve the raw list of all message events for a given campaign to generate custom reports.

 .. code-block:: url